How to Grow & Care for Blueberries in Containers

 How to Grow Blueberries in Pots

-If you've grown other fruit-bearing plants, you know you're in it for the long haul.
-Your plants can happily produce fruit for years with relatively little care, but you'll want to start them off right.
-For blueberry plants, that means opting for the largest pot possible, planting one plant per pot.
-Choose a container that's at least 18 inches deep and boasts ample drainage holes.
+Choose a container at least 18 inches deep with ample drainage holes.
 For even better drainage, place pots on top of bricks.
-Wooden half-barrels and other deep, wide weatherproof containers work well for keeping blueberry plants in for the long term.
+Wooden half-barrels and other deep, wide, weatherproof containers work well for keeping blueberry plants in for the long term.

 Pruning